How did Deni Avdija catch the eye of Wizards GM Tommy Sheppard? It started with his name.

 English-language video games and American TV shows such as “Drake & Josh” and “iCarly” were his go-to extracurriculars.

-Though he’s got the language down, Avdija understands how much of an adjustment the NBA will be even with his European experience.
+Though he has the language down, Avdija understands how much of an adjustment the NBA will be even with his European experience.
 The Wizards believe the Israeli teen has a high ceiling and are willing to be patient with his development.
-They’ll experiment with lineups and Brooks wants to give him opportunities on court when warranted.
-But Avdija has plenty of work ahead, on individual skills — Sheppard expects his shot to improve — and learning the Wizards’ system at a more physical, faster level than what he’s used to in Europe.
+They will experiment with lineups, and Brooks wants to give him opportunities on court when warranted.
+But Avdija has plenty of work ahead, on individual skills — Sheppard expects his shot to improve — and on learning the Wizards’ system at a more physical, faster level than what he’s used to in Europe.

 "There is no easy," Avdija said.
 "I think the easiest thing will be to fly to Washington, I think that's about it."